eu-cdse/documentation/APIs/openEO/federation/openeo_federation.md

 regulations of the federation, but are not necessarily part of the CDSE service.
 You can withdraw your consent at any time, via your CDSE account dashboard.

+The technical design is described [here](./backends/design.md).
+There's also a more detailed [overview of federation governance](./backends/index.md).

 ## Federation credit usage

 The use of processing capacity in the federation is likely to lead to credit consumption, that will be reported in the